 Finally, we at Sandringham recognise that Year 7 - 9 can be an exciting but challenging period in your life as you begin your journey to becoming a young adult.
 Accordingly, our extensive student support and student management structure is designed to give you every opportunity to succeed.

-Vivienne McElwee Assistant Principal Head of the 7-9 Campus
+Vivienne McElwee 7 - 9 Campus Principal

 Campus structure